Skip to main content

 vpc.amazonaws.com/pod-eni: '[{"eniId":"eni-0eb4769ea066fa90c","ifAddress":"02:23:a2:af:a2:1f","privateIp":"10.42.10.154","vlanId":2,"subnetCidr":"10.42.10.0/24"}]'

-The vpc.amazonaws.com/pod-eni annotation shows metadata regarding things like the branch ENI that has been used for this Pod, its private IP address and so on.
+The vpc.amazonaws.com/pod-eni annotation shows metadata regarding the branch ENI that has been used for this Pod, including its ID, MAC address, private IP address, and subnet CIDR.

 The Kubernetes events will also show the VPC resource controller taking action in response to the configuration we added: